Affordable homeownership schemes: what you need to know - Your Mortgage

 Shared Ownership schemes

-Despite generating an average of 40,500 monthly online searches, over half (58 per cent) of first-time buyers remain unaware of the Shared Ownership scheme and its potential benefits for helping them enter the property market.
+Despite generating an average of 40,500 monthly online searches, over half (58%) of first-time buyers remain unaware of the Shared Ownership scheme and its potential benefits for helping them enter the property market.

 “As the purchaser only needs a mortgage for the share they are purchasing, the size of the deposit is usually lower than the amount required when purchasing outright.